ashlab11/ashlab11/README.md

 **Active Projects**

--
-- As part of my Applied Mathematics Honors thesis at Brown, I'm working on a new architecture for language models that would improve reasoning skills while drastically reducing necessary inference compute.
+- **Private project**: As part of my Applied Mathematics Honors thesis at Brown, I'm working on a new architecture for language models that would improve reasoning skills while drastically reducing necessary inference compute.
 I'll be training the compute equiuvalent of ~11 1B-param models with the help of Brown's supercomputer, OSCAR.
 All work on this paper is currently *private*, but it'll be made public once I've published!
 - In [ML Papers](https://github.com/ashlab11/ML-Papers-and-Replications/tree/main), I'm working on building all the major ML/DL algorithms from scratch -- no pytorch or scikit-learn.
 So far I've built FFNN, DT, RF, and GBDTs.
 I mostly work on this when I'm bored and not actively building anything new.

 **Finished Projects**